Skip to main content

 CMDBuild also manages the georeference of its cards on 3D models imported with BIM design tools (Building Information Modeling), such as Autodesk Revit or Graphisoft ArchiCAD.

-In this case an open interchange format is used, the IFC format (Industry Foundation Classes).
+The open interchange format used for this purpose is IFC (Industry Foundation Classes).

-When a map descriptor is configured between IFC entities and the corresponding entities in the CMDBuild data model, the synchronization is performed automatically.
+When a mapping descriptor is configured between IFC entities and the corresponding entities in the CMDBuild data model, synchronization is executed automatically.

-Once activated, the viewer displays the 3D model of the selected building, as in the following example.
+Once activated, the viewer displays the 3D model of the selected building, as shown below.

 In the 3D viewer you can perform the following base operations:

-• use the cube to rotate the model (alternative to dragging with the left mouse button)
+• rotate the model using the navigation cube (alternative to dragging with the left mouse button)

-• move the building model (drag with the right mouse button)
+• move the building model (right‑click + drag)

-• use the graphic toolbar located under the graphic area
+• use the graphic toolbar located under the graphical area

-Below are the tabs included in the text area on the left.
+Below are the tabs available in the text area on the left.

 TAB Objects